ix-ax/AXOpen/docfx/articles/data/README.md

 <IxDataView Vm="@ViewModel.DataViewModel" Presentation="Command" CanExport="true" />
 ~~~

-With this option, buttons for export and import data will be appear.
-After clicing on export button, there will be created csv file, which will contains all existing records.
-If you want import data, you must upload csv file with equals data structure like we get in export file.
+With this option, buttons for export and import data will appear.
+After clicking on export button, the csv file will be created, which contains all existing records.
+If you want import data, you must upload csv file with equal data structure like we get in export file.

 [!Export](~/articles/data/images/Export.png)

 ### Modal detail view

-Detail View is default show like modal view.
-That means if you clicked on some record, there will be show modal window with detailed view.
-If necessary, this option can be changed with `ModalDetailView` attribute where is set `false` value.
+The Detail View is default shown like modal view.
+That means if you clicked on some record, the modal window with detail view will be shown.
+If necessary, this option can be changed with `ModalDetailView` attribute.
 This change will show detail view under the record table.
 Example with `ModalDetailView` attribute:

 ~~~
 <IxDataView Vm="@ViewModel.DataViewModel" Presentation="Command" ModalDetailView="false" />